sanjidnet/sanjidnet.github.io/Think Fast and Slow/_posts/2021-08-24-interview-how-to.md

 published: false
 ---

 This is it!
 You have crossed the CV screening or the quick phone screening.
 You are no longer part of the 50 interested applicants most of who uploaded an outdated CV and a generic cover letter.
 You are part of the 5 or 10 who might have a programming challenge or might even be hired if you succeed this step.
 Problem is there exist a few other people who also believe very strongly they deserve the role.
-Another problem is that you have a set period of time to convince your potential employers that they should pick you instead of them.
+Another problem is that you have a set period of time to convince your potential employers that they ought to pick you instead of them.

 Over the years, I have discovered there a few things one can do to address this.
 Part of this material is from interviews that aced and other parts are from interviews that I failed miserably.
 But most of it is from interviews from which I came out absolutely convinced that the job is mine for the taking only to learn a week later that will never be the case.
 If you are in the 3rd boat or have been for a long time, it might make you feel that maybe you just don't have the charm or the employer is not capable of appreciating your worth.
 I believe you will find some value in reading the rest of the article.

 I have divided this article into 4 broad aspects:

-1. Make Sure - things you should aim to achive during the interview
+### 1. Make Sure - aim to achive these during the interview
-2. Don't Assume - things you might consider as given but are actually not
+### 2. Don't Assume - do not consider these as given
-3. Clarify - things you should actively seek to learn about before and during
+### 3. Clarify - actively seek to learn about these before and during
-4. Bear in mind - things that are generally understood you ought to know about
+### 4. Bear in mind - things that are generally understood you ought to know about

 _DISCLAIMER: I am not a recruiter or an employer.
 Never been. ._

 # Make Sure

+Like in a date, you might do/say something(s) that make the other person not like you.
+Easy advice for me would be to tell you 'make sure they like you'.
+But we both know, it is neither useful nor actionable advice.
+The ones below are:

-## To pay full attention to each question.
+## You pay full attention to each question.

 EVERY - SINGLE - WORD.
 There are very few open ended questions in an interview so it is always possible to narrow down the scope of the answer.
 'Tell us a bit about yourself', in the beginning of many interviews is as open as it gets and even this one is not necessarily a license to speak at length about your captaincy for your high school basketball team 10 years ago (unless you are applying for a basketball/sports analytics company).
 Almost every other question is more specific.
 'Tell us about a time when you made a mistake on the job'.
 This is particularly difficult to identify in a [conversational style interview](https://www.randstad.ca/employers/workplace-insights/talent-management/conversational-interviewing-the-best-way-to-conduct-job-interviews/) where it may be difficult to identify if there is a question there.
 There is definitely a question.
 More conversational it is, more difficult it is to identify that question and even answer them, but there is definitely a question.
 You have just not been paying attention.
 And you had to have been paying enough attention to know that the context of the question might have changed from the previous quesiton (read below on `Don't Assume` to learn more about this.
 If need be, clarify!